auraphp/Aura.Marshal/README.md

 - it will not lazy-load results from a data source
 - it will not read metadata or schemas from the datasource

-Those things are outside the scope of the Aura.Marshal package.
+Those things are outside the scope of the Aura Marshal package.
 Their absence does provide a great amount of flexibility for power users who write their own hand-tuned SQL and need a way to marshal their result sets into a domain model, especially in legacy codebases.

-Aura.Marshal works by using `Type` objects (which define the entity types in the domain model).
+Aura Marshal works by using `Type` objects (which define the entity types in the domain model).
 Each `Type` has a definition indicating its identity field, how to build records and collections, and the relationships to other `Type` objects.
 The `Type` objects are accessed through a type `Manager`.
 You load